3:00 - 5:30 pm.

 Workshop attendees will come away with an understanding of management systems principles and processes, as well as the value of management system standards.
 Each management system component and process will be introduced using examples and case study content, as well as specific, practical ways to implement these processes in any environment.

 Brian Zawada, MBCI, MBCP, is the director of consulting for Avalution and the vice president and executive director of the USA Chapter of the Business Continuity Institute.

 Over the past 18 years, Zawada has consulted with organizations of all sizes, in nearly all industries, to build business continuity programs that are credible, pragmatic, and long lasting.

 Active in developing standards, and a strong proponent of using standards and management systems to improve organizational performance, Zawada serves as the Head of the United States delegation to Technical Committee 223, the group responsible for the development of ISO 22301.

 Ready, Set, Exercise!
 How to Develop and Conduct a Successful BCP/DRP Exercise

-The DRJ attendee favorite and one of the longest running workshops!
+A DRJ attendee favorite and one of our longest running workshop!
 Successful crisis management and disaster recovery takes more than a plan: it requires realistic testing and validation.